- 10:52 am 22 May 201810:57 am 15 May 201812:10 pm 08 May 201811:03 am 01 May 201810:48 am 24 Apr 2018

 Ratings.
 We’re just not that into it.
 What we’re interested in is the unique story and message of every artist or performance, and you can’t really rate that, can you?
 Also, who the hell are we to judge what musicians create when we haven’t yet managed to play anything more complex than “Twinkle, twinkle little star”?

 Support on enquiries about the Low-Fi platform.
-We’re only trying to master words here, so for any technical issues with the platform, concert bookings, general laments and all that jazz – please go here.
+We’re only trying to master words here, so for any technical issues with the platform, concert bookings, general laments and all that jazz – you can contact email@example.com.
 There’ll be much more qualified people on the end of that line.